-lcon Description
+lcon Description ?

-?
 Opens the Get started app.
 Decreases the screen brightness incrementally as long as you hold down the key.

-lcon Description Increases the screen brightness incrementally as long as you hold down the key.
-101 Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
-7 Turns the keyboard backlight off or on.
-NOTE: To conserve battery power, turn off this feature.
-144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD.
+Increases the screen brightness incrementally as long as you hold down the key.

+lcon Description 101 Switches the screen image between display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor. √ ⊗ Mutes or restores speaker sound.
 4 - Decreases speaker volume incrementally while you hold down the key.
 4 + Increases speaker volume incrementally while you hold down the key.
-4 ⊗ Mutes or restores speaker sound.
-4 Turns the airplane mode and wireless feature on or off. • NOTE: The airplane mode key is also referred to as the wireless button.
+144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD. + Turns the airplane mode and wireless feature on or off.
+NOTE: The airplane mode key is also referred to as the wireless button.
+NOTE: A wireless network must be set up before a wireless connection is possible.